 In addition, any financial or other difficulties our third-party providers face may have negative effects on our business, the nature and extent of which we cannot predict.
 Other than our data privacy and security assessment processes, we exercise little control over our third-party vendors, which increases our vulnerability to problems with the services they provide.
 We license technology and related databases from third-parties to facilitate analysis and storage of data and delivery of offerings.
-We have experienced interruptions and delays in service and availability for data centers, bandwidth and other technologies in the past.
+We have experienced interruptions and delays in service and availability for data centers, bandwidth and other technologies in the past, and may experience more in the future.
 Any errors, failures, interruptions or delays experienced in connection with these third-party technologies and services could adversely affect our business and could expose us to liabilities to third-parties.